 Most widely used in the food and beverage industry, hot fill is a filling process which allows for a longer shelf life of the product of up to 6 -12 months.
 Using PET bottles or hot fill packaging, the process involves bringing the products up to a high heat in order to sterilise the product prior to filling.

 The process by which a sterile product (typically food or pharmaceutical) is packaged in a sterile container in a way that maintains sterility.

 Pasteurisation is the process of heating a food (typically drinks and dairy products) to a set temperature for a set time then cooling it to reduce spoilage caused by microbial growth.
-A retort pouch is another method of sterile packaging that includes raw or partially cooked product inside a sealed laminate pouch, used for rations, camping foods and brands such as Capri Sun.
+A retort pouch is another method of sterile packaging that includes raw or partially cooked product inside a sealed laminate pouch, used for rations, camping foods, ready meals and drinks.

 A cold pasteurisation technique which subjects food (previously sealed in flexible and water resistant packaging) to a high level of hydrostatic pressure which inactivates the bacteria present, extending shelf life.
 Due to the low temperatures, the HPP process respects the nutritional properties and retains the freshness of the product throughout the shelf life.

 Also known as MAP, it is a method of extending the shelf life of fresh food products by substituting the air inside a package with a protective gas mix.
 The gas in the package helps ensure that the product stays fresh for as long as possible.